digiz3d/graphql-lint-operations/README.md

 ## Usage

 You need the operation files (queries/mutations/subscriptions) and the schema file.
+[According to the GraphQL spec](https://spec.graphql.org/draft/#sec-Root-Operation-Types), the schema must define at least a field of the Query root type.

 ### Input parameters